synacktiv/dotNIET/README.md

 ## Why such a name

-Because reversing .NET native is a nightmare
+Because reversing .NET Native is a nightmare